 We understand that the terms ADA, accessibility, usability, and universal design are used interchangeably.
 The table below is our attempt to compare the terms.
-In eLearning, you will often hear us discussing ADA and accessibility as those terms are part of important legislation we have to consider on a daily basis.
+You will often hear campus personnel discussing ADA and accessibility as those terms are part of important legislation we have to consider on a daily basis.
 Usability and universal design are often referred to as "Best Practices".

 |Americans with Disabilities Act (ADA)||Accessibility (accessible, accessible design)||Usability (usable, usable design)||Universal Design for Learning (UDL, Design-for-All)|

 |This law “prohibits discrimination and guarantees that people with disabilities have the same opportunities as everyone else to participate in the mainstream of American life…”.
 Protection requires the person to have a disability, which is defined “as a physical or mental impairment that substantially limits one of more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by other as having such an impairment.”

 ||Accessibility is related to a design process where the needs of all people, including those with disabilities, are considered.
 Products created with accessibility in mind can be used independently by any person, regardless of disability.